 Lama D and I are looking at the photos of this amazing man.

-Two weeks before he died, Nityanada announced that he was moving to the Bangalore Building, which has a large meditation room near his house.
+Nityananda’s Mahasamadhi room.
+Two weeks before he died, Nityanada announced that he was moving to this Bangalore Building near his house, which has a large meditation room.
 Here he took Mahasamadhi, which means he consciously left his body and moved on.
 People can come here to meditate.

 This is the hallway in Nityananda’s home where he received many visitors every day.
 His special chair allowed him to support his legs so people could touch his feet.
 His personal effects are all here, and his energy is very strong.